sanity-io/renovate-presets/ecosystem/README.md

 }
 ```

-## Troubleshoot

-You may need to [add the repo to the Renovatebot allowlist](https://github.com/organizations/sanity-io/settings/installations/2371209#:~:text=requests%2C%20and%20workflows-,Repository%20access,-All%20repositories), as we don't enable it by default on all repos.

 ## Removing branding

 Using our preset adds [some branding](https://user-images.githubusercontent.com/81981/187096428-e17c3bfb-9721-4421-859b-a0e85300c230.png) to the dashboard issue.
 You [can turn it off](https://user-images.githubusercontent.com/81981/187096465-53ed0cc1-4d00-4968-8f51-ec696ed9a48c.png):